harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- `enum class` is more type-safe, as there aren't any risk for naming conflicts.
 	- `enum class` is preferred in modern C++.

->[!important] Named constants in `enum class` can be assigned values.
+>[!important] Named constants in `enum class` still hold integer values.
->Just like with unscoped enums, named constants in scoped enums can be assigned values.
+>Just like with unscoped enums, named constants in scoped enums hold integer values by default (starting at `0`).
+Custom values can be assigned to them as well.
+>
+>Note that even though named constants in scoped enums hold integer values, they cannot be directly compared to an integer value because implicit conversion to integer is NOT allowed.
+Explicit conversion (e.g. `static_cast<int>`) must be used on named constants in order to make comparison with an integer value.

 #### Enum class and type-safety
 - Traditional (unscoped) enum can result in unintended behavior.
 For example: